Merger of Delta Air Lines and Northwest Airlines: Leading up to the announcement

 It had been reported as early as January 2008 that Delta and Northwest were in merger discussions.
 News reports covering the event and the official press release reported that the new airline would use the Delta name and have its headquarters in Atlanta.
 The proposed merger partners lost a combined $10.5 billion in first quarter 2008, an amount that exceeded their combined market capitalization.

-When the airlines combined, the "new Delta" would be based in Atlanta with a network focused on its main hubs in Atlanta, Detroit, and Minneapolis/St. Paul, along with other hubs at Cincinnati/Northern Kentucky International Airport, John F. Kennedy International Airport in New York City, Salt Lake City International Airport, Los Angeles International Airport, Memphis International Airport (hub later closed in September 2013), Narita International Airport near Tokyo, Amsterdam Airport Schiphol, and Paris-Charles de Gaulle Airport.
+When the airlines combined, the "new Delta" would be based in Atlanta, Delta's long-time home.
+Before the merger, Delta had hubs at Atlanta, New York–JFK, Cincinnati, Salt Lake City, and Los Angeles, while Northwest had hubs at Memphis, Detroit, Minneapolis/St. Paul, and Tokyo–Narita.
+Northwest also called Amsterdam and Paris–Charles de Gaulle as hubs, but these were joint venture hubs operated by partners KLM and Air France.

 Richard Anderson was CEO of Northwest Airlines until 2004, the year before Northwest Airlines declared bankruptcy.
 Then, in 2007, he became CEO of Delta Air Lines when the merger took place.

 Announcement

 On April 14, 2008, both Delta and Northwest Airlines announced that they would merge to create the world's largest airline under the Delta name.
 The Atlanta-based combined airline will have $17.7 billion enterprise value.
-The company also stated on April 14, 2008 that it agreed with its pilot union to extend the existing collective bargaining agreement through the end of 2012.
+The company also stated on April 14, 2008, that it agreed with its pilot union to extend the existing collective bargaining agreement through the end of 2012.
 The agreement, subject to a vote by the pilots, provided Delta pilots a 3.5% equity stake in the created new airline.